-The Times piece is one part of an irregular series called Education Disrupted,1 written by a tech reporter working in the business section of the paper.
+The Times piece is one part of an irregular series called Education Disrupted, (My take on an earlier entry about Google is here.) written by a tech reporter working in the business section of the paper.
 And, in a follow up to the longer article, the writer reflected on the reasons why she finds reporting on the influence of technology companies on education so “riveting”.

 Her parents and grandmother were all educators and she has some experience teaching summer courses in “tech-innovation ethics” to high school students.
 All of which gives her some credibility for me.

 Her thoughts from the end of this reflection adds a little more.

 But some tech companies were prickly when I asked them the same questions I had put to my students about the potential consequences of the companies’ education efforts.
 From some companies, I received responses like: “Nobody ever asked us that before,” and “We don’t understand the question,” and “We don’t think this is a valid question.”

 Given that students get only one chance at a free public school education — an undertaking with huge implications for their economic prospects and life of the mind — it behooves us to examine Silicon Valley’s effects on the classroom.